Portugal’s Golden Visa programme has become hugely popular among non-EU citizens looking to invest in Portuguese property.

 Q8: Are there any catches?

 To keep a golden visa valid, the holder must spend at least seven days in the country during their first year as part of the programme, and after this, two weeks in the country every two years.
-Once an investor applies for permanent residency, they may have to prove they have ties to the country and pass a basic language test.
+Once an investor applies for permanent residency, they may have to pass a basic language test.

 Q9: What documents are required?